The Swiss authorities online

 There are very few German-speaking cantons in which kindergarten is not compulsory or in which attendance is compulsory for only one year.

-The second level of compulsory schooling is lower-secondary school.
+The second level of compulsory education is lower-secondary school.
 It lasts three years except for in the canton of Ticino.

 Pupils are taught according to ability (streamed) in all or in some subjects.
 This is organised in a number of different ways: separate forms, or mixed-ability forms with streaming for some subjects.